 By Onkar Sharma

-Santiago, the shepherd and the protagonist of Paulo Coelho’s ‘The Alchemist’, goes after a treasure but finds many as far as I understood the tale.
+Santiago, a shepherd and the protagonist of Paulo Coelho’s ‘The Alchemist’, goes after a treasure but finds many as far as I understood the tale.
 I suddenly drew out the book from my library after many years and relooked at it.
-Overjoyed at the story of the key character’s search for a treasure, I thought I should share my thoughts about this.
+Overjoyed at the story of the key character’s search for treasure, I thought I should share my thoughts about this.
 The novel or the self-help book, as the New York Times categorizes it, is a true delight, a timeless story that has come out to leave readers with a secret message.
-The message of understanding the Soul of the Universe without the man-made biases.
+The message of understanding the Soul of the Universe without man-made biases.

 Further, in the narrative, Coelho has woven several motifs, myths, symbols and cultural/social milieu like a supreme master.
 He seems to unleash and control the characters dexterously, maybe, to leave readers additional food for thought.
 Most of the characters mean something– literally and allegorically.